Diet for Diabetes should include the following simple 3-point approach-

 One should ideally design one’s diet with the help of the diabetologist and nutritionist who take into account the personalized glycemic response (PGR) of various foods.
 Personalized glycemic response (PGR) refers to differences in postprandial (post-meal) rise in blood sugar between two people after consumption of the same food.

-Medicines should be taken in strict accordance with dose, frequency and relation with meals as prescribed.
+Medicines should be taken in strict accordance with dose, frequency, and relation with meals as prescribed.
 Doses should not be skipped or changed on one’s own.

 Further Reading –